Sew a mini zip pouch that's perfect for carrying just the essentials! Makes a great gift!

 Mustard and coral and eggplant?
 Yes yes!

-I choose three colors for each bag – a top and a bottom color for the outside, and a third color for the zipper and the lining.
+I choose three colors for each pouch – a top and a bottom color for the outside, and a third color for the zipper and the lining.
 I like to match the fabric for the lining and the zipper tabs to the color of the zipper.
-I also matched the thread to the zipper so it would be pretty when I topstitched it in.
+And just for fun, I matched the thread to the zipper to tie the colors together when I top stitched it in.
 That is all entirely up to you.

 Quilting weight cotton, scraps are okay